Kong/kubernetes-ingress-controller/deploy/gke.md

 service "kong-proxy" created
 ```

-You can now retrieve the associated IP for kong-proxy (or you can use  directly your static IP if you used one):
+You can now retrieve the associated IP for the Service `kong-proxy` (or you can use  directly your static IP if you used one):

 `kubectl get services -n kong` should display :
 ```